- Countertop Supplies Home

 Some prepackaged mixes allow you to achieve special decorative effects, such as marbling or veining.
 These products are great when you want consistency while still having the ability to create a unique look.

 One example is the Buddy Rhodes Concrete Countertop Products, developed by concrete countertop guru Buddy Rhodes.
 With this product, you can achieve two different finishes using the same mix-a hard-troweled finish using cast-in-place techniques and Rhodes' signature pressed finish, which results in a veined effect when the concrete is precast.
 The mix also is bone white so it takes color particularly well, resulting in greater vibrancy.
 Rhodes sells a liquid colorant packaged in premeasured quantities for easy dosing.

-To help you create distinctive veining effects that mimic granite, Microbatch from Blue Concrete produces mini 3-pound batches of concrete that are designed to contrast in color with the main pour.
-It comes in two variations: Microbatch Black, a blend of black pigment and jet-black aggregates, and Microbatch White, a combination of white pigments and white aggregates.
-You simply add Microbatch to the mold before pouring in the main batch of concrete.
-Microbatch will then flow and vibrate differently from the main pour to create the white or black veining effects, depending on the version you use.
-With Microbatch, you'll still need to mix up a batch of your own concrete, but you don't have to worry about mixing a second full-size batch to achieve color contrast.
+To create distinctive veining effects that mimic granite, use mini batches of concrete that are designed to contrast in color with the main pour.
+You simply add the small batch to the mold before pouring in the main batch of concrete.
+It will then flow and vibrate differently from the main pour to create veining effects.